SkyWars/SkyWars/docs/github-wiki-main.md

 ### No longer updated

-SkyWars is no longer receiving updates and support.
-The project was fun while it lasted, but it is no longer.
-If you wish to take over SkyWars, please contact me at daboross@daboross.net.
+SkyWars is no longer receiving dedicated updates and support.

+There are several people who have volunteered to take over, and are working on updating the plugin with new features as we speak.

+I am providing a limited number of support updates to ensure the plugin still works on the latest Spigot builds, but I may not have the time to answer questions in detail.

 ### Update warning for v2.*